 Not only will recycling household organic waste help you improve the quality of your soil and save money, it will also reduce the amount of waste going to landfill.

-What goes in a compost bin?
+What can go in a compost bin

 As a general rule, anything that was once part of a living thing can be composted.
 The ideal compost mixture is 20 parts of carbon to one part of nitrogen (by volume).

 ||• tea leaves

 |• fruit peelings

 |• fresh lawn clippings